JuliaML/LossFunctions.jl/docs/losses/distance.rst

    .. attribute:: α

+   Loss function commonly used for robustness to outliers.
    For large values of :math:`\alpha` it becomes close to the :class:`L1DistLoss`, while for small values of :math:`\alpha` it resembles the :class:`L2DistLoss`.